-New water supply capital projects:
+New water supply capital projects: Capital spending for Arbuckle Reser

 - Capital spending for Arbuckle Reservoir will continue through FY 2025. - LCRA plans to invest about \$159 million over the next five years for new water supply projects.
 LCRA expects to pay for these projects with existing funds or by issuing debt and recovering the costs in the firm water rate. - LCRA continues to evaluate the timing and funding for the construction phases of future projects.